Updated March 24, 2020:

 Is it safe to respond to the census: Yes.
 Your information is private.
 There are Federal confidentiality laws prohibiting the use of census information for any purpose other than producing statistical datasets; it is a crime for census workers to publish or distribute responses that identify an individual or organization.
 (Washington Nonprofits)

 Will there be a citizenship question on the census?
 No. The Trump Administration attempted to incorporate a question about citizenship in the 2020 Census, but in June 2019, the Supreme Court struck it down.
 There will not be a citizenship question on the 2020 census.
 (Countusin2020)

-Phone lines are open every day from 7 a.m. to 2 a.m.
-Eastern Time.
+Phone lines are open Monday through Friday from 5 a.m. to 7 p.m.
+Pacific Time.